Can I get a mortgage with 1 year’s accounts?

-Many mortgage lenders, when considering an application from someone who is self-employed or running their own business, will ask you to provide three years of accounts, often certified by an accountant.
-However, we know that this is not possible for everybody, with more people than ever becoming freelance, contractors or setting up their own limited companies.
-While it might not be an easy proposition, we have found that in certain circumstances it may be possible to get a mortgage with only one year’s trading figures.
+This will depend on the lender you use.
+Most lenders will ask you to provide three years of accounts, often certified by an accountant.
+However, we know that this is not possible for everybody, with more people than ever becoming freelance, contractors, or setting up their own limited companies.
+In certain circumstances it may be possible to get a mortgage with only one year’s trading figures.

-If the application is to be successful, both you and the lender will need to consider the loan-to-value ratio of the mortgage against the property.
-As ever, providing a larger than average deposit or level of equity to invest in the property, and therefore requiring a smaller loan, will give you more leverage when it comes to the deal and help the lender to feel more comfortable with the risk of lending to you.
-Showing your commitment to the mortgage in this way might also mean you are able to get a better interest rate.
+Providing a larger than average deposit or level of equity to invest in the property, and therefore requiring a smaller loan, will help the lender to feel more comfortable with the risk of lending to you.
+Showing your commitment to the mortgage in this way may also secure a better interest rate.